 Using your Weapon charges also greatly depends on what you have in your hand.
 If your hand is clogged with Weapons then you should be more readily using up the charges.
 This is especially the case with N’Zoth’s First Mate’s weapon, you are going to have stronger weapons to get to in the later game so it can be best to use it up while you can.

 In Aggro matchups, you want to make trades as efficiently as possible so you are dictating the terms.
 You’ll only go hard to the face when you make your final push for lethal.
 Aggro decks have a hard time coming back into the game.
-In the Pirate Warrior mirror, they won’t be able to draw into many cards unless they get the Warlock Hero Power from Finley.
-If you are playing against Aggro Paladin, then you’ll have to be cautious of how many cards you have in your hand due to Divine Favor.
-In these Aggro matches, you can pretty much flood the board as quickly as possible because there’s rarely any AOE issues.
-You do want to be careful about equipping a Weapon and just passing the turn, however, a lot of decks are running Acidic Swamp Ooze.
+In the Pirate Warrior mirror, they won’t be able to draw into many cards.
+In these Aggro matches, you can pretty much flood the board as quickly as possible because there’s rarely any AOE issues (unless it’s Shaman with Maelstrom Portal).

 Control matchups are the times where you can’t really afford to make trades.
 You need to pressure them and force them to keep playing on the back foot.
-If they are able to eliminate your early threats you’ll have a hard time coming back in the game unless you find yourself able to build up a large damage combo with Mortal Strike and Leeroy Jenkins.
+If they are able to eliminate your early threats you’ll have a hard time coming back in the game unless you find yourself able to build up a large damage combo with stuff like Heroic Strike and Leeroy Jenkins.

 Aggro decks test your ability to understand how to play your hand.
 You’ll have to learn how to judge when it’s time to go all-in, and when you should trade.
 If you are against the ropes, then it’s best to just throw it all on the board and see if they can answer it.
 If they have the answers, well you were probably going to lose anyway.
 On the other hand, you’ll win some games you had no business winning because they didn’t have the cards to stop you.